Methil

+Methil (Meadhchill) is a coastal town in Fife, Scotland.
-Methil (Scottish Gaelic: Meadhchill) is an eastern coastal town in Scotland.
-It was first recorded as "Methkil" in 1207, and belonged to the Bishop of St Andrews.
-Two Bronze Age cemeteries have been discovered which date the settlement as over 8,000 years old.

-Famous for its High Street having the most pubs per mile in Scotland, it was part of its own barony in 1614 and also part of the former burgh of Buckhaven and Methil.
-This burgh existed between 1891 and 1975 (following the reorganisation of local government).
-It is situated within a continuous urban area described as Levenmouth.
+Methil has ancient origins: two Bronze Age cemeteries have been discovered which date the settlement as over 8,000 years old.
+The town was first recorded as "Methkil" in 1207, and belonged to the Bishop of St Andrews.
+Methil was part of its own barony from 1614 and also part of the former burgh of Buckhaven and Methil, which existed between 1891 and 1975.

-Methil lies geographically between Largo Bay to the east and Wemyss Bay to the west.
 Previously an industrial maritime powerhouse of the region and once Scotland's greatest coal port, it is now redirecting itself towards a green energy future.

-The River Leven delineates Methil from adjacent towns.
+Methil lies on the north shore of the Firth of Forth, between Largo Bay to the east and Wemyss Bay to the west.
+It is situated within a continuous urban area described as Levenmouth; the River Leven delineates Methil from adjacent towns.
+The Fife Coastal Path, one of Scotland's Great Trails, runs through Methil.
+The town has a population of 10,890 (2022).

 Toponymy

 The name, Methil, is from Scottish Gaelic, and appears to derive from meadh(on) meaning 'middle' and cill meaning 'church'.

 Initially centred on the medieval church on the River Leven, the centre moved to a burgh and port in the seventeenth century known also as "Methilltoune" (1670) and "Methilburgh" (1795), with the alternative name of "Innerleven".
 William Roy's Map of Scotland refers to the town as "Methill Pans", a reference to the salt industry, with Inverleven indicated as a separate settlement.
 The town is sometimes referred to locally as The Methil.